Last updated: March 18, 2021

 There are two classes of hypertension: primary and secondary.
 Primary hypertension, also known as Essential hypertension, is not attributed to an underlying disease but is rather caused by lifestyle factors, such as a mismanaged diet, lack of exercise, stress and obesity.
 Secondary hypertension can be directly linked to another disease, such as an Endocrine system malfunction like Diabetes Mellitus.
 With the secondary type, high blood pressure can be resolved when the underlying condition has been addressed.

 There are certain risk factors associated with the development of high blood pressure.
-Some of the predisposing factors like being overweight, having a sedentary lifestyle, adding excess salt into the diet, drinking alcohol and smoking tobacco may be controlled.
+Some of the predisposing factors like being overweight, having a sedentary lifestyle, salty diet, drinking alcohol and smoking can be controlled.
 However, some pre-existing factors like age, family history and African-Caribbean heritage, may also contribute to high blood pressure as well.
-Knowing one's genetic proclivity towards hypertension can go a long way towards prevention rather than treatment.
+Knowing one's genetic proclivity towards hypertension can go a long way towards prevention.

 This organization connects patients and physicians in the southeast with the best health care options for hypertension.